-It is tempting at first glance to see Transhumanism as a somewhat juvenile, wishful fancy or hobby which is hardly worth taking seriously.
-However, like the trivialising of an interest in Tolkien, I believe this would be a serious mistake.
+It is tempting at first glance to see transhumanism as wishful and hardly worth taking seriously.
+However, I believe this would be a serious mistake.
 Transhumanist claims are not merely a fanciful interest like comic books or science fiction.
-Several proponents of Transhumanism are influential, wealthy, powerful or a combination of these.
-Historian Yuval Noah Harari receives accolades from Barack Obama, Bill Gates and Mark Zuckerberg and is a key member of the highly influential World Economic Forum.
-Elon Musk is one of the wealthiest men alive and committed to innovation in various fields.
-Professor Brian Cox is a popular physicist with programmes broadcast by the BBC.
-Harari, Musk and Cox are all confident that humans will achieve life unending.
+Several proponents of Transhumanism such as Historian Yuval Noah Harari, Elon Musk and Professor Brian Cox are influential, wealthy and powerful.

 It's also easy to see why these ideas, fringe though they may be now, are in danger of gaining wider appeal.
-The Transhumanist vision of overcoming death is in many ways a utopian narrative.
-It seems as though a form of widespread health and security is being offered to humanity as a whole for the common good.
-Who would control this new power and which elites would distribute its goods is a disturbing question that we will gloss over for the time being.
-It is worth noting that at times these visions of human grandeur are not merely filled with pseudo-Christian overtones - they are expressed in explicitly religious terms.
+The Transhumanist vision of overcoming death is utopian.
+However, at times these visions of human grandeur are not merely filled with pseudo-Christian overtones - they are expressed in explicitly religious terms.

 Having raised humanity above the beastly level of survival struggles, we will now aim to upgrade humans into gods and turn Homo sapiens into Homo deus.
-Yuval Noah Harari
+(Yuval Noah Harari)

-Like the people of Númenor, Transhumanists who seek to overcome death are seeking to wrest the power of life and death from God - even if they claim not to believe in him.
+Like the people of Númenor, Transhumanists who seek to overcome death are seeking to wrest the power of life and death from God.
 Science and technology have been the instrument of much material good in the world by alleviating various aspects of poverty, sickness and pain in life.
 But there is a forbidden fruit which Transhumanists want to reach out and grasp, just like the race of Númenor - to live forever on man's own terms and be like gods.
 Contentment with one's lot in life and the relative prosperity we have access to is not what is being advocated.
 In many ways, here is an atheism that is not content to embrace the claimed "nothingness" that lies on the other side of death.
 On the other hand, it betrays a kind of Gnosticism which seeks to advance humanity to become divine.
 On the island of Númenor such pursuits ended up in very dark places.
 The temple to the creator of Middle-earth, Ilúvatar, was torn down and human sacrifice began to be practised.
 And the discontentment grew.